codepath/android_guides/Getting-Started-with-Gradle.md

 ## Using Gradle

-To build the APK, run this command in the root directory:
+To build the APK, run this command in the root directory of your project:

 ```
 gradlew assemble